launchdarkly/hello-ios/README.md

 1. Make sure you have [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12) installed
 1. Make sure you're in this directory and then type `pod install`
-1. Open `hello-ios.xcworkspace` in XCode
+1. Open `hello-ios.xcworkspace` in Xcode
 1. Set the value of `sdkKey` in `hello-common/LDClientConfigurator.m` to your LaunchDarkly mobile key.
 If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `featureFlagKey` in `hello-ios/ViewController.m` and `hello-watchOS Extension/InterfaceController.m` to the flag key.

 ```swift